mmendez3800/calculate-term-frequencies/README.md

 1. You will want to `cd` into the repository
 2. Run the file desired and specify the text file you wish to parse
    - An example of running a JavaScript file would be `node no_style.js pride-and-prejudice.txt`
-   - An example of running a Python file would be `python3 no_style.py`
+   - An example of running a Python file would be `python3 y_combinator_style.py pride-and-prejudice.txt`